kobulwidodo/bcc-masterclass/README.md

 * Admin can delete an instructor
 * Admin can delete a course
 * A new instructor can register account to the system ✅ /user/register with json body roles = 1
-* Instructor can create new course ✅ /course/addcourse // /course/:slug
+* Instructor can create new course ✅ /course/addcourse
-* Instructor can edit their course 🔜 /course/:slug with PATCH
+* Instructor can edit their course ✅ /course/:slug with PATCH
-* Instructor can delete their course 🔜 /course/:slug with DELETE
+* Instructor can delete their course ✅ /course/:slug with DELETE

+Todo
+* Handle error when course not found
+* Make middleware for instructor and admin
+* Make admin crud
+* Routes cleanup using /course/:slug

 ## :earth_americas: Service Implementation